All Episodes

 Bill Buckley's written a book about him.

-And uh he's a as Ladine writes his piece as he gets out the Ouija board and uh contacts uh Angleton uh up in heaven to get the input of what's going on.
+And as Ladine writes his piece, he gets out the Ouija board and contacts Angleton up in heaven to get the input of what's going on.

-Uh when I s when I when I speculated Clinton uh CIMED had done this because Clinton didn't know that apparently let me just read it to you from Ladine's column.
+When I speculated Clinton, the CIMN had done this because Clinton didn't know that apparently, let me just read it to you from Ladine's column.

 Well, maybe the CIA had a political problem.